artisanforgedesigns/afd-web/docs/index.md

    ```
    http://pilock.local:5001
    ```
-   {: .note }
-   > If this doesn't work, check your router's device list to find the IP address
+   > **ℹ️ Note:** If this doesn't work, check your router's device list to find the IP address

 5. **You're Done!** Your PiLock will automatically connect to your network from now on

 ---

 ## Settings Configuration
-{: .text-delta }

 Before using PiLock, you need to configure your device settings.
 Click the **SETTINGS** button from the dashboard to access the configuration page.

 ### 🔘 Switchbot Account

-{: .warning }
-> **Important:** You'll need the SwitchBot mobile app installed and your devices already set up before proceeding.
+> **⚠️ Important:** You'll need the SwitchBot mobile app installed and your devices already set up before proceeding.

 **What you need:**
 - Switchbot Token